 This column provides tips, insights, and observations on TNCs like Uber and Lyft from a driver that’s worked with them for several years.

 Sekani Wright is an experienced TNC driver working in the Los Angeles metropolitan area.
-If you have any questions you would like answered for this column, you can contact him at djsekani at gmail dot com, or on twitter and reddit at the username djsekani.
+If you have any questions you would like answered for this column, you can contact him at djsekani at gmail dot com, or at @djsekani on Twitter.
 Have a safe trip!